ancestors/descendents of

 B Heenan writes

-I continue trying to find the VICARAGE/SARAH children on the C1861 - so far definitely have JAMES (in a farmer's household in Warley Salop, a carter aged 24), EDWARD (Woodsetton, Sedgley, ag lab aged 20), SAMUEL (West Bromwich, apprentice brass caster aged 17).
+- so far definitely have JAMES (in a farmer's household in Warley Salop, a carter aged 24), EDWARD (Woodsetton, Sedgley, ag lab aged 20), SAMUEL (West Bromwich, apprentice brass caster aged 17).

 Possibles (because of strange spellings or poor legibility) - CHARLOTTE in Northfield, servant aged 24/26, HARRIET in Wednesbury aged 12, niece of SAMUEL WARD, malster's labourer aged 36 born in Warwickshire and his wife ELIZABETH aged 30, born in Sardon (sic) Staffs, and MARY ANN Culliss (a variant) in Wednesbury aged 13, house servant born in Birmingham in the household of JOHN COOPER, an iron works labourer aged 62 born in Sedgley and his wife MARY 55, also Sedgley.

-- Barbara Heenan - researching descendent - 14 May 2004
+- Barbara Heenan - 14 May 2004 - researching descendent

 Worcester Record Office - Barbara Heenan found

-a SAMUEL WARD was buried on 30 March 1853 aged 59 - possible brother of Sarah?
+A SAMUEL WARD was buried on 30 March 1853 aged 59 - possible brother of Sarah?

 Also found the baptism in Claines of a daughter of FREDERICK JONES and MARY ANN nee CULLWICK: Harriet, on 20 May 1883, address Fearnall Heath.
 No more for them up to 1890; they could have moved soon afterwards.